 NPV = Today’s value of all future expected cash flows – Today’s value of investment requirements.

 Easy to use

 The concept of CAGR is much easier to use than IRR.
 We need only three inputs for its calculation – initial investment, exit value, and investment period, which are easily available.
 Moreover, these factors are available without any complex accounting or calculation.
 Further, it will not be possible to calculate IRR in case all the cash flows over the period of investment turn out to be negative.

 Compare different investment avenues

 CAGR can be very helpful in cases where frequent cash inflows and outflows are not expected.
-A comparison between the CAGR of different projects or investment avenues can help to decide which one is the better option and where to invest.
-For example, an investor can compare the CAGR of a mutual fund and a saving bank account or investments in a Bond over a period of say three years.
+Comparing the CAGR of different projects or investment avenues can help decide which one is the better option and where to invest.
+For example, an investor can compare the CAGR of a mutual fund and a savings bank account or investments in a Bond over a period of, say, three years.
 He can easily do so by using the ending value of his investment in all three cases.
 Thus, CAGR can help to compare and make prudent investment decisions.